Welcome to the Top 9 Allergy Free Toddler Guide

 - Tree Nut (including coconut)

+Top 9 free, means that a product or meal is free from the top 9 allergens listed above.
 This term does not reflect the nature of the manufacturing equipment or facility, just the final product.
-Our Dairy Free Swaps article dives deeper into this topic if you’re interested.
+This Dairy Free Swaps article dives deeper into this topic if you’re interested.

-We have a Safe Product List that focuses on the top 8 allergens where you can see specific convenience products.
-The great news is that you can easily make top 8 free food at home.
+RAISE has a Safe Product List that focuses on the top 8 allergens where you can see specific convenience products.
+The great news is that you can easily make top 8/9 free food at home.
 I know it’s daunting at first, but I promise, you’ll get the hang of things.

 Can You Guarantee a Dish is Completely Free From Allergens?